ckit-ai/react-native-basic-kit/README.md

 ## 🤖 For AI Assistants

 This project includes an [AI.md](./AI.md) file specifically designed for AI assistants.
-If you're using Cursor, Windsorf, or another AI-powered coding tool, this file provides detailed information about:
+If you're using Cursor, Windsurf, or another AI-powered coding tool, this file provides detailed information about:

 - Project architecture and design decisions
 - Component implementation details